Do Airline Miles Expire? Policies By Airline, Plus How To Extend Miles

 Avianca Lifemiles expire after 12 months of inactivity.
 Note that only earning miles will extend the expiration of your miles by a further 12 months, as redeeming miles doesn’t change your mileage expiration (unlike with most other programs).

-British Airways Executive Club Avios expiration policy
+British Airways Club Avios expiration policy

-British Airways Executive Club Avios expire after 36 months of inactivity.
+British Airways Club Avios expire after 36 months of inactivity.
 Any Avios earning or redemption activity resets the expiration of your Avios by a further 36 months.

 Cathay Pacific Asia Miles mileage expiration policy